link-society/kubirds-website/content/docs/dockerized-supervision/web/availability.md

 # Use Case

-Your web service is located at `https://api.example.com/my-service`
+You want to check every 5 minutes if your web service located at `https://api.example.com/my-service` is up (return `200 - OK`).

-It exposes a route `/_health` that should return a `200 - OK` response when everything is fine.

 # How To

-Create the following `Unit` resource:
+Create the following `Unit` resource for checking with curl, every 5 minutes, if your web service is reachable or not:

 ```yaml
 ---